 Starring-Stephane Audran, Jaqueline Sassard

 Scott’s Review #292

 Reviewed December 3, 2015

-Foreign-language films, especially of the 1960’s and 1970’s are fascinating to me- filled with life and interesting facets and Les Biches is a prime example of interesting film-making.
-A trip down bi-sexuality lane with two gorgeous women at the forefront of the story, both struggling for power over the other, though one with a clear advantage.
+Foreign-language films, especially of the 1960s and 1970s are fascinating- filled with life and interesting facets and Les Biches is a prime example of interesting film-making.
+A trip down the bi-sexuality lane with two gorgeous women at the forefront of the story, both struggling for power over the other, though one with a clear advantage.

 Interesting to note that at the time of release is the film was touted as a lesbian skin-flick and humorously miss-thought to be entitled “Les Bitches” (perhaps to get audiences in the door), but is hardly a sex romp- quite the contrary as the psychological elements overtake everything else.

 Les Biches is an odd little adventure, but one to be appreciated and traveled with an open mind if the mood is right.
 Stylish and interesting and certainly non-mainstream, it challenges social norms of the day and provides certain Hitchcock-like elements, especially in the final chapter.